 If you're visiting around Halloween, sign up for the cemetery tour, where actors tell the fascinating stories of real people interred in Sunnyside Cemeteries.

-Though you will have to leave Long Beach, a day trip to Catalina Island is a popular excursion from the area.
-The Catalina Express runs ferry service from Long Beach and San Pedro, and there are plenty of activities to do when you land on the island including hiking the Trans-Catalina Trail, visiting the botanical gardens and going on a thrilling undersea expedition in a semi-submersible boat.
+Although you will have to leave Long Beach, a day trip or weekend jaunt to Catalina Island is a popular excursion from the area.
+The Catalina Express runs ferry service from Long Beach and San Pedro, and there are plenty of activities to do when you land on the island including hiking the Trans-Catalina Trail, visiting the botanical gardens, and going on a thrilling undersea expedition in a semi-submersible boat.

-The Long Beach Antiques and Collectibles Market is a monthly, outdoor flea market with over 800 antiques and collectibles vendors from around the country.
+The Long Beach Antique Market is a monthly, outdoor flea market with more than 800 antiques and collectibles vendors from around the country.
 It takes place on the third Sunday of the month with a bonus market whenever there's a fifth Sunday in a month.